Observations in TNG: "The Big Goodbye"

 Two square pieces of carpet are seen next to the base of Geordi's console and chair.
 The carpet most likely hides some cables or holes in the carpet.
 No changes

 A silver Constitution class model appears for the last time in Picard's ready room.
 In all later episodes, the mustard Constellation class model is back.
-A close-up of the model in HD.
+The model in HD.

 This is the first time the Holodeck control LCARS display appears outside the holodeck.
-This display would later be seen in several more TNG episodes.
+This display would also be seen in several later TNG episodes.
 The depth of field of the original film does not allow to recognize more details even in HD.

 The holodeck door has been connected to a small corridor set, which is not linked to the main corridor set yet.
 In "Encounter at Farpoint", the holodeck door was placed at an intersection of the regular corridor set, covering a small alcove leading to a turbolift door.
 In "Code of Honor" and "Haven", only the inside of the holodeck was seen.
 This short corridor with the holodeck door would be modified over the course of the first and second season until the door was properly connected to the corridor set at the beginning of the third season.
 No changes